dissanayakeG/PHP_AND_JS/CorePHP.md

 # PHP in nutshell

+## up and run local php server
+- php -S localhost:8000 in the directory path

 ## What is PHP

 - php is a scripting language like js, not a programming language